 Explore the legacy of the frontier in the towns, farms and ranches settled by Asian Americans.
 Crossing East features the early West with miners, buckaroos, farmers and doctors.

 Listen: Crossing East Program 2 – Frontier Asians

-Segment One: Ing ‘Doc’ Hay
+Segment One: The Sotry of Ing ‘Doc’ Hay

 Chinese men built the western half of the transcontinental railroad.
 In spite of this contribution, these immigrants faced discrimination and violence throughout the frontier.
 In 1885, a mob of white coal miners killed 28 of their Chinese co-workers in Rock Springs, Wyoming and burned down 79 Chinese homes causing hundreds of Chinese residents to flee.
 In 1887, in the Snake River Massacre, 30 Chinese miners were murdered near the Oregon-Idaho border.
 Chinese immigrants were only welcome as long as their labor was needed.
 After the American Civil War, widespread economic depression forced many to the West to find work.
 Chinese workers were becoming more and more unwelcome.
 But in the dry sagebrush hills of Eastern Oregon, in the small town of John Day, a thriving Chinatown emerged.
 Thanks in large part to a doctor named Ing Hay.
 He was an herbalist and acupuncturist who became known as “Doc” Hay.
 His medical practice was located in a general store named the Kam Wah Chung.

 Professor Jeffrey Barlow, Professor Judy Yung, Caretaker Carolyn Micnheimer, Ed Wah, Thelma Kite.
 Actors Sam A Mowry, Chung So, Jim Chan.